 "I have two vegan meals and those take up most of my carbs for my macros.
 I’m receiving free chicken for joining during the Black Friday giveaway so I'll include that with my meals.
 And then for dinner I have Beyond Meat that I eat with a vegan egg product."

 "Time is going to pass regardless of what you do.
 So just make sure what you're doing now is going to count later on."

-Javier's take on goals is to not set yourself up with rigid benchmarks or expectations but instead to focus on a strategy of steady progress.
+My take on goals is to not set myself up with rigid benchmarks or expectations but instead to focus on a strategy of steady progress.
 The most important thing is simply starting.

 "In the beginning I tried not to give myself any sort of goal since I knew I probably wasn’t going to see the results of this until later.
 I just wanted to make sure that what I did was going to pay off later.